 Egyptian Health Dept. reports 4 new cases of COVID-19

 ELDORADO, Ill.
-(KFVS) - The Egyptian Health Department reported six new COVID-19 cases on Thursday, October 28.
+(KFVS) - The Egyptian Health Department reported four new COVID-19 cases on Friday, October 29.

 The newly reported positive cases include: